Correlation Analysis in Pyleoclim#

 pyleoclim.core.correns.CorrEns

 Whereas the previous correlation results were stored in a Corr object, this one is stored in a CorrEns object.
-While it contains very similar information to Corr, the lists can be tedious to inspect in print, so the plot() method is very useful.
-Here’s what it shows:
+It contains very similar information to Corr, but the lists can be tedious to inspect in print, so a visual inspection via its plot() method (see figure above) is far more useful.

 • the vast majority of correlations between individual ensemble members are judged non-significant.